slaterbbx/fullstack.nextjs/readme.md

   - For example, MobX instead of Redux or Thunk instead of Sagas
   - Restful API instead of Apollo and GraphQL
 - Simple CLI tool for pulling "templates" and creating ready to go projects.

-### NOTE: Extremely experimental boilerplate, not yet ready for PROD
 ### Commands:
 ## Install:
 Install all of those pesky node_modules<br>